keon/keon.github.io/source/_posts/mongodb-schema-design.md

 Here are some “rules of thumb” to guide you through these indenumberable (but not infinite) choices

-### One

-favor embedding unless there is a compelling reason not to
+1. favor embedding unless there is a compelling reason not to

-### Two
-needing to access an object on its own is a compelling reason not to embed it
+2. needing to access an object on its own is a compelling reason not to embed it

-### Three
-Arrays should not grow without bound.
+3. Arrays should not grow without bound.
 If there are more than a couple of hundred documents on the “many” side, don’t embed them; if there are more than a few thousand documents on the “many” side, don’t use an array of ObjectID references.
 High-cardinality arrays are a compelling reason not to embed.

-### Four
-Don’t be afraid of application-level joins: if you index correctly and use the projection specifier then application-level joins are barely more expensive than server-side joins in a relational database.
+4. Don’t be afraid of application-level joins: if you index correctly and use the projection specifier then application-level joins are barely more expensive than server-side joins in a relational database.

-### Five
-Consider the write/read ratio when denormalizing.
+5. Consider the write/read ratio when denormalizing.
 A field that will mostly be read and only seldom updated is a good candidate for denormalization: if you denormalize a field that is updated frequently then the extra work of finding and updating all the instances is likely to overwhelm the savings that you get from denormalizing.

-### Six
-As always with MongoDB, how you model your data depends – entirely – on your particular application’s data access patterns.
+6. As always with MongoDB, how you model your data depends – entirely – on your particular application’s data access patterns.
 You want to structure your data to match the ways that your application queries and updates it.

 ## References